 - Bulging disc with annular tear

-- How to treat an annular tear?
+- How to heal an annular tear?

-- Central disc herniation with annular tear
+- Central disc protrusion with annular tear